- What is a lump sum settlement, and what effect will it have on my claim?

 - Money for disability related to decreased wage-earning capacity OR retraining costs (TL, books, tuition)

 Do I need to seek legal counsel? (top)

 An Industrial Commission-approved Lump Sum Settlement is a legal and binding agreement.
 It is recommended that you consult an attorney to either assist with developing the settlement or to review a settlement that has previously been developed.
-In most cases, an attorney will charge 25% of the negotiated portion of the settlement.

 What is the Commission's role in Lump Sum Settlements?(top)